SergiCoder/radio_stations/README.md

 ## Performance Optimizations

 - Debouncing for search inputs
+- High-frequency UI actions are protected with a droppable event transformer
 - Lazy loading of radio stations
-- Efficient state management with BLoC selectors
+- Efficient state management with BLoC
 - Background audio processing with audio_service
-- Local caching for offline support

 ## Development